 - Put all ingredients in a blender and blend on high until you reach a smooth consistency.
 This should make approximately 1.4 litres of smoothie.

 Michael and I will split the smoothie and drink it for breakfast.
-I would say that some people may find that it serves more than 2 people as we do consume quite a bit of food 🙂 Feel free to experiment with ingredients and don’t feel like you need to have everything to make this work.
-Generally the base will be bananas, almond milk and then throw in anything else that works well together.
+I would say that some people may find that it serves more than two people as we do consume quite a bit of food 🙂 Feel free to experiment with ingredients and don’t feel like you need to have everything to make this work.
+Generally, the base will be bananas, almond milk and then throw in anything else that works well together.
 Have fun with it!